sourcecred/docs/docs/beta/our-calls.md

 **What:** Play Time is a space for community members to connect through movement and silliness.
 It is collaborative, spacious and accepting.
-We spend so much time sitting in front if a screen, so let's get into our bodies!
+We spend so much time sitting in front of a screen, so let's get into our bodies!
 Sometimes we'll pretend to be animals; sometimes we'll have a morning rave; sometimes we'll do deep breathing exercises.
 It all depends on what you need.
 Come on in and nourish your body and heart.